I started writing this when we were camping last month… on day 3 of 5:

 Robison goes on further to explain that it was a more complex process than to simply ignore the sensory issues, but his perspective is certainly worth more than passing consideration.
 I have written previously about resiliency, anxiety, and learning to handle discomfort.
 (Coping with Anxiety…).

 More than this however, Robison’s point has me reflecting back on my own child’s considerable sensory issues.
 We realized that H had sensory challenges before we ever even considered that he might be autistic.
-We began to work with him when he was 3 to address his sensory needs, and I found Carol Stock Kranowtiz’s book, The Out of Synch Child, an invaluable resource.
+We began to work with him when he was 3 to address his sensory needs, and I found Carol Stock Kranowitz’s book, The Out-of-Sync Child, an invaluable resource.
 When he was finally evaluated at Children’s Hospital (almost 3 years later), the OT (Occupational Therapist) affirmed that H had “serious problems with Sensory Integration Dysfunction and that it was unusual seen a child with such marked disruptions across so many of the domains…”

 We were told that Sensory Integration Dysfunction (now termed SPD: Sensory Processing Disorder) is best treated with a “balanced sensory diet.”
 H was sensory seeking in many domains, and sensory avoiding or tactile defensive in others.